techquityltd/aero-sage/README.md

 # aero-sage
 Sage 50 (HyperAccounts) integration

-#Queues
+# Queues

-- sage_50: general sage_50 queue
+- sage_50: general sage 50 queue for exporting etc
-- sage_50_import: Used for updating products
+- sage_50_import: Used for updating products so exports dont hold it up